mattlub/socket-pictionary/README.md

 ### Most basic functionality

-- nicknames
+- require nickname
+- then chat loads immediately (and is permanent)
-- pick a player every 30s
+- pick a player every 30s, and load canvas/game
-- chatroom
+- so may have to wait up to 30s for a new game

 ### TODO
 - testing: tape, frontend